eliahou111/Python-Fun/README.md

 # Python-Fun
-This folder contains some python programs I played around with
+This repository contains some python programs I played around with